FAQ for Parents

 Erg-a-thon: Athletes are divided into two teams and race 100 miles on a single rowing machine.
 The event is held in downtown Petaluma just outside Central Market restaurant on Petaluma Blvd N. Juniors solicit local businesses for donations in support of NBRC Junior athletics.

-Dine-and-Donate: Hosted at a local restaurant, a percentage of the proceeds will be donated to NBRC Junior athletics.
-Families are encouraged to promote and participate in this event.
+Dine-and-Donates: NBRC partners with local restaurants to raise money for NBRC Junior athletics.
+Families are encouraged to promote and participate in these events.

 Parent Booster Club & Volunteering